Larabar Review of the 7 Best & Most Popular Flavors For Tasty Snacking (Pure, Simple and Gluten Free)

 Is Larabar a Protein Bar?

 Larabars don’t contain enough protein to be considered protein bars.
-They only contain around 4g of protein per bar on average which is not enough if you want to use these as a protein supplement.
+They only contain around 4g of protein per bar on average which is not enough if you want to use them as a protein supplement; unlike some protein powder drinks, which as an example is the Orgain Organic Protein Powder or even the flavorful Fitmiss Delight .

 Is a Larabar a Meal Replacement?